Edited Journal Entries

 Dr. Souto-Manning has developed and taught courses in Teacher Education, Integrated Early Childhood Education and Special Education Programs, Child Development, Linguistics, and Early Childhood Education.
 A vision for equity and justice drives Dr. Souto-Manning.
 Her work examines the wrongs of the past from a restorative point of view that seeks societal healing to create more holistic educators, clinicians, parents, and lifelong learners.

 As President of Erikson Institute, Dr. Souto-Manning takes a hands-on approach by actively communicating with Erikson faculty, staff, students, trustees, and community partners.
-She has an open-door policy where students, faculty, and staff can come to chat with her.
 As an Afro-Latina, Dr. Souto-Manning joins a distinguished group of women of Color who currently make up just 5 percent of all presidents in higher education.
 Dr. Souto-Manning seeks to use her role to highlight the importance of diversity in Erikson’s academic programs as well as across the organization.

 “Erikson is poised to deliver an extraordinary, high-quality educational experience, make programs more accessible to diverse populations, expand the knowledge base, and influence systemic change.
 I envision a future where all children experience equity, inclusion, belonging, justice, and opportunity,” Dr. Souto-Manning said as she embarked on her presidency at Erikson.